michael-y-lee/Portfolio-Allocation-with-Reinforcement-Learning/user_guide.md

 # Set Up Environment

-Here, we set up the environment to load ETFs from the "data_env" folder and persist features.
-We also specify the meta parameters and objective parameters we want to specify for the environment.
+Here, we set up the environment to load ETFs from the "data_env" folder and persist data transformations for further training.
+We also specify the meta parameters and objective parameters we want for the environment.

 ```python
 # parameters related to the transformation of data, this parameters govern an step before the algorithm